Indk0/CMH-Project/README.md

 #  CMH | Calisthenics for Mental Health

-### Calisthenics for Mental Health is website design for people who are looking to start working for their mental health.
-The website will aim to give an overview insight into how calisthenics can be beneficial in different ways as it different to other forms of working out.
+#### Calisthenics for Mental Health is website design for people who are looking to start working to improve their mental health as well as physical health.
+The website will aim to give an insight into how calisthenics can be beneficial in many ways as it is different to other forms of working out.

-### Link to the website: https://indk0.github.io/CMH-Project/
+#### Link to the website: https://indk0.github.io/CMH-Project/

 ![Responsive view of the website](/readmefile%20content/images%20readme/readme.png)